 Pastor at Ecclesia in Lewisham, Efrem talks about the value of the theological training he received at Oak Hill.

 Chaplain to Oldham Rugby League Club, Tony has many opportunities for pastoral work and sharing the gospel.

 Chris and Ros Howles talk to David Baldwin about the joys and challenges of cross-cultural ministry in Uganda.

-Each of these gospel workers took time while they were in college to study God's word, grow in faith, become equipped for ministry, and to be rooted in Christ.
-They took time to ask themselves, how can I become the best possible gift for Christ to give to his church?
-Robin Ham, who works with his wife Zoe in pioneer ministry at a church in Barrow-in-Furness, uses a striking image to describe the radical flexibility of his theological training in preparing him for ministry in different situations.
-He says:
+Each of these gospel workers while they were at college studied God'word, grew in faith and were rooted in Christ to be equipped for ministry.
+Robin Ham, who works with his wife Zoe in pioneer ministry at a church in Barrow-in-Furness (see their story above) uses a striking image to describe the radical flexibility of his theological training in preparing him for ministry in different situations:

 "The training I received at Oak Hill has been completely practical.
 It's like the difference between a train and a Land Rover.
 The train is stuck on the tracks.
 It can't really go anywhere else, but the Land Rover is adaptable.
 It can drive on any terrain.
 What I received from my time at Oak Hill is the ability to come to a new place, listen to the community, and serve in a completely new context."